-HRTC program is a "pay-for-performance" program in that applicants cannot receive the tax credits until work is completed, certified, and the finished building is placed into service.
+The design of Maine's HRTC ensures that only applicants who have completed a certified historic rehabilitation of a qualified building can claim the tax credit.
+As previously discussed, Maine's HRTC program is a "pay-for-performance" program in that applicants cannot receive the tax credits until work is completed, certified, and the finished building is placed into service.
 This means that the State's desired end of historic rehabilitation is guaranteed to occur before the State pays out funds.

 Historic rehabilitation supported by the HRTC has been occurring in each year since the credit was established and has been spread throughout the State.
-According to MHPC data, 115 income-producing properties have been certified for the state credits from 2008 through early 2021.
-The projects represent three building types: housing (39%), commercial (31%), and mixed-use, a combination of both housing and commercial use (30%).
+According to MHPC data,31 115 incomeproducing properties have been certified for the state credits from 2008 through early 2021.32 The projects represent three building types: housing (39%), commercial (31%), and mixed-use, a combination of both housing and commercial use (30%).33

-During the same time period, there have been certified projects in 14 out of Maine's 16 counties.
-The top four counties with completed projects are Cumberland (44), York (19), Kennebec (14), and Androscoggin (13).
-Towns with five or more certified projects include Portland (39), Lewiston (9), Augusta (8), Biddeford (8), and Saco (6).
-These projects represent total construction expenditures of \$490,900,394, with \$398,048,723 qualifying for state credits.
-Collectively the projects have preserved 3,442,606 square feet of historic buildings throughout Maine.
+During the same time period, there have been certified projects in 14 out of Maine's 16 counties.34 The top four counties with completed projects are Cumberland (44), York (19), Kennebec (14), and Androscoggin (13).
+Towns with five or more certified projects include Portland (39), Lewiston (9),